Menu

 iperf3 -c hostname -A 9,9 -Z

-For parallel streams you can assign the IRQs explicitly using ethtool to configure receive network flow classification rules.
+For parallel streams you can also assign the IRQs explicitly using ethtool to configure receive network flow classification rules.

 For example, if this is your list of cores connected to your NIC (e.g.: eth100):